Incubate-or-Intubate/realtime-datawarehousing/README.md

 ### Ksql

-Next you will transform and join your data with Ksql.
-Be sure Schema Registry is enabled before continuing.
+Next you will transform and join your data.

-1. Use the following statements to consume the `customers` data and flatten it for ease of use.
+1. First, consume the `customers` data and flatten it.
+Note the records are first "de"-structed from its CDC before/after form.
     ```sql
         CREATE STREAM customers_structured (
             struct_key STRUCT<id VARCHAR> KEY,